-Refer to Engine Chapter "Stator Cover Removal / Inspection" procedure to service the stator.
+Refer to Chapter 3 - Stator Cover Removal / Inspection, page 3.44 procedure to service the stator.

 NOTE: The stator cover can be removed with the engine installed in the chassis.

 Be sure to thoroughly clean the area around the stator cover prior to removal.